-5 Easy Steps To Building A Company Intranet That Innovates & Engageson 8 January 2019
+How To Build A Company Intranet That Innovates & Engages In 7 Easy Stepson 28 October 2019

 Let’s be honest: Most company intranets today are outdated and unexciting.
 They tend to be static, one-way communication portals built on older technology that’s cumbersome to support.
 Rather than being a hub of activity, they’re practically ghost towns.

 That’s unfortunate, because company intranets are powerful tools that can be used for collaborating on projects, sharing knowledge, and even internal networking, especially within large organisations.
 For example, Jasmin Zamora, communications and community relations manager at Combined Insurance, says her company uses an intranet to stay up to date with their own happenings as well as their parent company’s.
 “If done right, an intranet serves as a one-stop-shop for important information that keeps your workforce in the know.”

 Not to mention the reasoning behind effective company communication is still very relevant—it leads to fewer mistakes and greater productivity.
 However, the approach companies take in enabling that communication—i.e. the intranet—clearly needs a new, modern-day spin.

 If you’ve been tasked with building an intranet for your company, you’re in the right place.
 This article shows you how to create one that’s accessible, engaging, and secure, and delivers maximum benefit to your company as a result.
 Let’s get started.

 A good company intranet gives employees the tools and resources to be more productive, and ensures everyone is on the same page.
 (Tweet this!)
 However, not all company intranets are trying to achieve the same goals.
 Follow these five steps to create an intranet that’s right for your company.

 There are a number of solutions available on the market, and planning ensures you aren’t overwhelmed.
 So before jumping in, use these guiding questions to hone in on what type of intranet solution to look for: